 The above instructions may be followed repeatedly until the wound is completely closed.

-This particular first aid kit material is designed to firmly adhere to the skin while leaving minimal residue in case it needs to be removed.
+This particular first aid kit material is designed to adhere firmly to the skin while leaving minimal residue once removed.

 Hypoallergenic tapes are used to secure a dressing pad or bandage in place.